Cloud Server: deployment and security

 In order to have the certificate issued, the following steps are necessary:

-1. Create Certificate Enrollment Request (CSR): The first step is to create a certificate enrollment request (CSR) on the server that is to identify itself with the certificate.
+1. Create a certificate enrollment request (CSR): The first step is to create a certificate enrollment request (CSR) on the server that will identify itself with the certificate.
 The Vertec Cloud Server does this conveniently via the command line parameter /csrcreate.
 A console opens and asks for some information about the certificate.
 After that, the certificate enrollment request is saved under the chosen name in the same directory where the command is executed.

 2. Obtaining the certificate: The generated text file (PKCS#10) can now be uploaded to a CA. In return, the CA provides the expected certificate for the server.
 We recommend downloading the certificate in .p7b format and saving it on the server.

 3. Importing the certificate into the certificate store: Now the certificate must be stored in the certificate store under My Certificates.
-There are several ways to do this (often you have the option to complete this by double clicking on the certificate).
+There are several ways to do this (often you have the option to complete it by double-clicking on the certificate).
 The option, which is offered by all supported operating systems, is:

-• In the Microsoft Management Console (Window Execute > mmc), under File > Add/Remove Snap-in, select the certificates and click Add.
+• In the Microsoft Management Console (Windows Run > mmc), under File > Add/Remove Snap-in, select the certificates and click Add.

 • In the Certificate Snap-In menu that appears, select the computer account and complete it.